 What was found?

 The new ICP-MS results were released in Microsoft Excel (xls) format, packaged with the original datasets.
 The new data is now available for industry, government, First Nations, and communities to use and interpret.
-A new Geoscience BC project (2016-028) will be undertaking additional analysis of this new dataset.
+Geoscience BC project (2016-028) undertook additional analysis of this new dataset.